Spring application deadline: September 1

 A valid and clear, current Registered Nurse license issued by the California Board of Registered Nursing to practice in the state of California.

 Candidates that participate in this option have not completed all the General Education Requirements listed below.
-Candidates for this option will take general education classes in order to finish the general education requirements before moving into the BSN portion of the program.
+Candidates for this option will take General Education classes in order to finish the General Education requirements before moving into the BSN portion of the program.

 Qualified candidates for this option will start directly in the nursing portion of the program.
 Depending on the number of General Education Requirements pending, students may take these courses through the Weekend College at Mount St. Mary's College.

 Listed below are the General Education courses that need to be completed in order for a student to participate in the nursing portion of the program.
+Applicants missing general education requirements are welcome to apply.
+Admitted students will take their remaining general education requirements within one semester before moving into the nursing portion of the program.

 |General Education Requirements|